gis-ops/tutorials/osrm/OSRM_nodejs_bindings.md

 # Making OSRM Matrix Computations with its NodeJS Bindings

 In this tutorial we would like to demonstrate the power of [Open Source Routing Machine](https://github.com/Project-OSRM/osrm-backend) utilizing its [NodeJS bindings](https://www.npmjs.com/package/osrm) without any overhead of running a service.
+If it's the first time you have heard of bindings, just imagine them as an application programming interface (API) that provides glue code specifically made to allow a programming language to use a foreign library which is not native to that language.
+In this scenario our foreign library is OSRM written in C++ which is being consumed by JavaScript.
-Additionally, we would like to give you a taste of how you can optimize for performance when requesting large square matrices.
+Additionally, we would like to give you a small taste of how you could optimize for performance when requesting large square matrices.

 ## Introduction